kstolk/MMM-Bluelinky/README.md

 # MMM-Bluelinky
 Show Hyundai EV car data on your Magic Mirror using BlueLinky npm package.
-This package is based on the MMM-Tesla2 module.
+The MMM-Bluelinky module is based on the MMM-Tesla2 module.

 ## Installation
 ```bash